Carlyle–Emerson correspondence: First edition

 In 1870, Emerson decided to have his "ninety or so" letters from Carlyle copied and bound.
 Three years later, he asked Charles Eliot Norton to accept the bequest of the Carlyle letters, which Norton accepted.
 In 1875, Emerson's daughter asked Carlyle to bequeath to her the Emerson letters, which Carlyle did.

 In 1882, Norton read the first two volumes of James Anthony Froude's controversial four-volume biography of Carlyle with indignation.
 Norton determined to speedily edit and publish the correspondence, in order to "redress the wrong that Froude has done."
 He acquired the Emerson letters from Emerson's daughter and began negotiations with publishers, deciding on James R. Osgood and Company.
-When Norton examined the collection Emerson letters, he found that at least thirty-four were missing, while several British magazines were publishing copies of the missing letters; it became apparent that they had been stolen.
+When Norton examined the collection of Emerson letters, he found that at least thirty-four were missing, while several British magazines were publishing copies of the missing letters; it became apparent that they had been stolen.
 Carlyle's niece suspected a man named Frederick Martin who had been formerly employed by Carlyle as an amanuensis.
 Moncure D. Conway, then in London, was approached by Martin, who offered the manuscript of Carlyle's Reminiscences of My Irish Journey in 1849, to the suspicion of Conway.
 Conway learned that some of Emerson's letters which had been printed were acquired by the magazines from the underground market in London.
 Conway discovered that Martin was a member of a group which dealt in pirated autographs and manuscripts and visited their place of operation.
 He was told that the woman in possession of the letters would visit his house if he so desired.
 She did the next day, bringing only four letters.
 Conway and his wife treated the woman graciously, and after her next two visits, Conway had copies of twenty-seven letters, which he promptly mailed to Norton.

 There were 173 letters in all, 89 by Carlyle and 84 by Emerson.
 By the third edition in 1899, an additional 18 letters had been found and incorporated.
 The first edition was advertised in the New-York Tribune for 24 February 1882 as "doubtless the most interesting correspondence ever published."
 A French translation appeared in 1912.